 Peppermint has an overpowering fragrance that mice despise.
 Peppermint has high levels of menthol, which irritates their nasal canals.
 A scent of peppermint will keep them at bay.

-You may now bring the scent of peppermint into your house in two ways.
+You may bring peppermint’s scent into your house in two ways.
 The first is to produce peppermint plants and scatter them throughout the house.
 They are deterred from entering or roaming around in the first place due to the odor.

 Take a couple of cotton balls.